-The timing belt is responsible for controlling the camshafts in the engine, and works to regulate the valves at precise intervals.
-This process depends on a functioning timing belt in order to operate properly.
-If the timing belt breaks, the best case scenario is the car will stop operating.
+The timing belt is responsible for controlling the camshafts in the engine.
+It causes the camshafts to rotate in perfect "time" with the crankshaft.
+This ensures that the valve are opening and closing exactly when they should.
+This process depends on a timing belt in good condition in order to operate properly.
+If the timing belt breaks, the best-case scenario is the car will stop operating.
 In the worst case, costly engine damage will occur when the belt breaks.

 Therefore, timing belts must be replaced on a pre-determined schedule.
 The question is, what’s the proper time to do so for your specific vehicle?
 Find your model below:

 If you’re the owner of an Avalon with a V6, made between 1995 to 2004, the belt should be replaced by 60k miles.
 Avalons with a V6 made from 2005 on are equipped with a timing chain, so there’s no recommended service needed.